sb2bg/marionette/docs/api.md

 ```

 Use `mar.expectFailure` when proving a checker catches a known-buggy scenario.
-The older positional runners remain available for code that needs explicit
+Use the lower-level `mar.run` for world-only scenarios.
+The older
-lifecycle teardown or world-only scenarios.
+`runWithState*` positional helpers are internal implementation details.

 The return value is `mar.RunReport`: